 There are, of course, many types of bug droppings, but only a couple might be an issue on your car.

 Honey bees will leave small circles of a dark yellow.
 It comes off very easily with a wet cloth.
 Try to use a soft cloth, like a microfiber towel or cotton t-shirt material.
 Even a paper towel could leave tiny scratches in the paint.

-The second type of bug poop hardens into a dark dark brown shell.
+The second type of bug poop hardens into a dark brown shell.
 It’s about the size of a pencil tip.
-Many people think these are paint blobs from a touch up pen.
+Many people think these are paint blobs from a touch-up pen.
 If you can ‘crack’ that shell with your fingernail, the rest will rub off completely.
 Don’t rub your fingernail back and forth across it – just get your nail up against the side and flick it off.

-There’s two more things that I can think of.
-They look the same, but come from different sources.
-Tiny white spots.
-If they are perfectly rounded and brite white, it’s probably wax that has splattered across the car.
-When wax is old, and is then buffed into the car, little drops can stick to your car like cement.
+If you find perfectly rounded and bright white spots on your car, it’s probably wax.
+When old wax is used for buffing, little drops can stick to your car like cement.
 It’s so difficult to remove that even an expert car detailer might think they’re paint chips.
-The only way I’ve found to get rid of them is some of our Dr. Colorchip solution beefed up with some acetone on a tshirt cloth, and a LOT of careful rubbing.
+The only way I’ve found to get rid of them is some of the Dr. Colorchip blending solution supplemented with a few drops of acetone on a t-shirt cloth, as well as a LOT of careful rubbing.
 The acetone may dull your car’s paint.
 You can use a gentle buffing agent and soft cloth to bring the shine right back.

 The blending solution and acetone method mentioned above will also work for tougher tree sap or most anything else stuck on your car.
 Acetone will remove the paint eventually, so it’s best to try gentler methods first.
 Go slowly when using acetone so you don’t start to remove paint.